 Area Work undertaken Findings to date Misstatement identified?
 Control finding identified?
-Transfer properties the Couthe Pense Fund ies from ncil to During the course of our work in this area, we identified that this transaction had not taken place during the course of the 2019/20 or 2020/21 financial years.
+Transfer of properties from the Council to the Pension Fund During the course of our work in this area, we identified that this transaction had not taken place during the course of the 2019/20 or 2020/21 financial years.
 In May 2021, the scheme was formally withdrawn at the Pension Fund Committee held on 25 May 2021.
 There is no impact on the 2019/20 Financial Statements.
 As the scheme has been withdrawn there is no impact on the 2019/20 financial statements.
 No misstatements have been identified as a result of work performed in this area.
 No control findings have been identified as a result of work performed in this area.
-Name ate al tion red to General We have undertaken the following work in relation to this risk: completed an information technology (IT) environment review by our IT audit specialists to document, evaluate and test the IT controls operating within the new general ledger system mapped the closing balances from the 2018/19 general ledger to the opening balance position in the new ledger for 2019/20 to ensure accuracy and completeness of the financial information We have identified a number of control issues in relation to the IT environment of the new general ledger system.
+Incomplete or inaccurate financial information transferred to the new General Ledger (New system implementation) We have undertaken the following work in relation to this risk: completed an information technology (IT) environment review by our IT audit specialists to document, evaluate and test the IT controls operating within the new general ledger system mapped the closing balances from the 2018/19 general ledger to the opening balance position in the new ledger for 2019/20 to ensure accuracy and completeness of the financial information We have identified a number of control issues in relation to the IT environment of the new general ledger system.
 These issues were reported to the General Purposes and Audit Committee held on 14 January 2021, and a further update and discussion with management was held at the Committee held on 10 June 2021.
 No misstatements have been identified as a result of work performed in this area.
 Yes, control finding identified as a result of work performed.
 Controls findings were reported to the General Purposes and Audit Committee on 14 January 2021 and 10 June 2021.